xxdunedainxx/CSUMB_SSBU_Study/README.md

 * [Posner Queues](https://xxdunedainxx.github.io/CSUMB_SSBU_Study/site/Posner.html)
 * [Go No go](https://xxdunedainxx.github.io/CSUMB_SSBU_Study/site/GoNoGo.html)

+## Contact

+Want more info or want to participate?
+Shoot us an email!

+* zrmmaster92@gmail.com
+* smachek@csumb.edu

 ## General Info

 Experiment code for a 'Super Smash Bros Ultimate', cognitive research study, where we are attempting to observe various cognitive capabilities in relationship to players of super smash brothers.
 This experiment is being conducted at [CSU Monterey Bay](https://csumb.edu/).